About

 Official bio (for interviewers, journalists, and event hosts)

-His work has been nominated for the World Fantasy Award, long-listed for the Bram Stoker Award, recommended for the British Fantasy Award, translated into Spanish and German, and praised by Publishers Weekly, Kirkus Reviews, Booklist, Library Journal, Asimov’s Science Fiction, Rue Morgue, The New York Review of Science Fiction, and by writers and thinkers including Thomas Ligotti, John Shirley, Brian Keene, Laird Barron, Adam Nevill, John Langan, and Nathan Ballingrud.
+His work has been nominated for the World Fantasy Award, long-listed for the Bram Stoker Award and BookLife Prize, and recommended for the British Fantasy Award.
+His books and essays have been translated into multiple languages and praised by outlets including Publishers Weekly, Kirkus Reviews, Booklist, Library Journal, Asimov’s Science Fiction, Rue Morgue, and The New York Review of Science Fiction, as well as by writers such as Thomas Ligotti, Laird Barron, John Langan, and Adam Nevill.

 Stay in touch

-The best way to follow my current work is through my free newsletter, The Living Dark, where I publish essays and reflections on all the themes mentioned here.
+The best way to follow my current work is through my Living Dark newsletter, where I explore consciousness, creativity, the weird, and the metacrisis of the modern world.

 You can also write to me through the contact form.